dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Take a look at the :doc:`api` for add_view method.

 .. note::
-	The icons for the menu on this examples are from font-awesome, take a look at the `Icons <http://fontawesome.io/icons/>`_ names.
+	The icons for the menu on this examples are from font-awesome, Checkout fontAwesome `Icons <http://fontawesome.io/icons/>`_ names.
 Font-Awesome is already included and you can use any icon you like on menus and actions

+With this very few lines of code (and could be fewer), you now have a web application with detailed security for each CRUD primitives and Menu options, authentication, and form field validation.
+Yet you can extensively change many details, add your own triggers before or after CRUD primitives, develop your own web views and integrate them.

 You can find this example at: https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples/quickhowto